lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 ### Linked List

+A list of data items connected with links.

 Types of linked list:

 - Simple Linked List
 - Doubly Linked List
 - Circular Linked List

-When to Use a Linked List:
+When to use a linked list:

 - You do not need random access to any specific elements.
 - You need to do constant insertions and deletions.